harvard-nrg/mrverify-rt/README.md

 ```

 ## Configuration file
-At it's core, Scan Buddy works off of a configuration file.
-Here's a quick
+At its core, Scan Buddy works off of a configuration file.
+Below you will find
-walkthrough of the configuration file.
+a quick walkthrough.

 ### defining selectors
 Every scan received by Scan Buddy is passed through a `selector` which will